openmc-dev/openmc/docs/source/usersguide/random_ray.rst

        * Stability of the naive estimator in cells with fixed sources
      - * Can lead to slightly negative fluxes in cells where the simulation averaged estimator is used
-   * - ``segment_corrected``
-     - Similar to the simulation averaged estimator, but also adjusts segment lengths such that the total tracklength through an FSR each iteration is equal to the expected value derived from the simulation-averaged quantity.
-     - * Similar numerical performance to the simulation averaged estimator
-       * Unlikely to result in negative fluxes
-       * Recommended in cases where the simulation averaged estimator is unstable
-     - * More expensive due to need to ray trace through the geometry twice

 These estimators can be selected by setting the ``volume_estimator`` field in the :attr:`openmc.Settings.random_ray` dictionary.
 For example, to use the naive